ikuhamada/state-hands-on/CMD/CMD47/Beginner/index.rst

 Question
 --------

+- Calculate the C-H and C-C bond lengths and H-C-H and H-C-C angles.

-- Validate the optmized geometry by comparing experimental and calculated ones in the literature
+- Validate the optmized geometry by comparing experimental and calculated ones in the literature or on the web.
+See for instance, `NIST Chemistry WebBook <https://webbook.nist.gov/chemistry/>`_.

 Vibrational analyis
 -------------------